Lightnet/raylib_module_editor_c/README.md

 - lua ?

 # Tools:
-- Cmake
+- Cmake 3.5
 - Msys2 64

 # Information:
-  To create sample file examples for raylib, flecs and other libraries to build tests.
+  This project will have sample files for raylib with other libraries to run examples.

+  To able to create raylib editor.
+Which required some features from other examples to get part of it working.
+To able to refine and learn from it.

-  Idea base on minecraft to create base game for voxel in c program language.
-It be blocks and non block mesh to keep thing simple.
+  Idea base on minecraft and other ideas base game for voxel in c program language.
+The models will be base on blocks and non block mesh to keep thing simple.
 It low poloygon style.

+# Flecs:
+  Entity Component System.
+I keep it simple.
+Anything can be entity.

+  Basically of the create entity is default number index which does not start with 0 index.
+0 is reserve for empty entity.
+As it has made many entities from 1-540 are created.
+Think of premade entity run in background like update, start up, relation of entities and so on.
+To able to run a simple loop.

+  You can think of node tree as loop through the relateship logic system loop.

 # Goals:
 - [ ] Need to add examples and docs.